The Work and Experience

 - Engaging with visitors and land management officials to develop good public relations and promote the Backcountry Trails Program.

 Education and Training

 Each Corpsmember must participate in training sessions and evening classes to receive an AmeriCorps Education Award.
 Curriculum topics include:

 - Health and safety meetings

 Corpsmembers are encouraged to leave camp in groups of four or more on weekends to explore the rivers, lakes, peaks, forests, and canyons that surround them.

 Pay and Benefits

-BCTP Corpsmembers who have not already received an equivalent of two full-time AmeriCorps Education Awards are eligible for an AmeriCorps scholarship upon successfully completing the Backcountry Trails Program.
+BCTP Corpsmembers who have not already received an equivalent of two full-time AmeriCorps Education Awards are eligible for an AmeriCorps scholarship of approximately $3,097 upon successfully completing the Backcountry Trails Program.